Dudley Field Malone: Career

-In 1920, Malone ran for governor of New York as the candidate of the newly organized Farmer-Labor Party.
-In the 1920 election, he got only 69,908 votes out of over 2.8 million cast.
-In 1920, he began to devote himself to his law practice, specializing in international divorce cases of wealthy individuals and becoming known as "the greatest international divorce lawyer."
-He established a branch office in Paris, along with former Judge William H. Wadhams.
+In 1920 Malone ran for governor of New York as the candidate of the newly organized Farmer–Labor Party.
+He received only 69,908 votes out of over 2.8 million cast.
+That same year, he began to devote himself to his law practice, specializing in international divorce cases of wealthy individuals and becoming known as "the greatest international divorce lawyer."
+He established a branch office in Paris along with former Judge William H. Wadhams.

+In 1920 Malone wrote to President Wilson about the recent false claims of mass rapes committed by French colonial troops in the Rhineland, stating, "Thoughtful persons in America and throughout the world are horrified by the victimization of German women and girls by half-savage African troops."

 Later legal career

-In 1925, Malone accepted an invitation to join Clarence Darrow as co-counsel for the defense of John T. Scopes in the famous "Monkey Trial."
+In 1925 Malone accepted an invitation to join Clarence Darrow as co-counsel for the defense of John T. Scopes in the famous "Monkey Trial."
 In response to Bryan's argument against admitting scientific testimony, Malone gave arguably the best speech of the trial in defense of academic freedom.
 "I have never learned anything from any man who agreed with me" was one of his famous quotes.
-In 1927, Malone identified as an Independent and wrote an op-ed in The New York Times denouncing Colonel Theodore Roosevelt Jr.'s "attacks on the Governor of this State and your abortive attempts to associate him with any responsibility for commercialized vice."
+In 1927 Malone identified as an Independent and wrote an op-ed in The New York Times denouncing Colonel Theodore Roosevelt Jr.'s "attacks on the Governor of this State and your abortive attempts to associate him with any responsibility for commercialized vice."

 Malone continued his divorce practice until 1935, when he declared bankruptcy in New York and moved to Westwood, Los Angeles, California.
-He claimed his debts consisted mostly of sums owed to personal friends, including William K. Vanderbilt, Edward F. Hutton and the late Otto H. Kahn.
+He claimed his debts consisted mostly of sums owed to personal friends, including William K. Vanderbilt, Edward F. Hutton, and the late Otto H. Kahn.
 He served as counsel to 20th Century Fox and appeared in a few movies as a character actor.
-As Malone bore a strong resemblance to Winston Churchill, he was called on to play Churchill in the film adaptation of Joseph E. Davies's book Mission to Moscow (1943).
+As Malone bore a strong resemblance to Winston Churchill, he was called on to play Churchill in the film adaptation of Joseph E. Davies's book, Mission to Moscow (1943).